tonyhoVN/tonyhoVN.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 My name is Anh Tung Ho.
-I am the senior undergraduate student at Korea Advanced Institute of Science and Technology ([KAIST](https://www.kaist.ac.kr/en/)), where I pursue BS degree in Mechanical Engineering under the supervision of Professor Huitaek Yun (advisor of my graduation thesis) and Professor Hyun Jin Kim.
+I graduated from Korea Advanced Institute of Science and Technology ([KAIST](https://www.kaist.ac.kr/en/)), where I pursue BS degree in Mechanical Engineering under the supervision of Professor Huitaek Yun (advisor of my graduation thesis) and Professor Hyun Jin Kim.

 I am enthusiastic about controlling robotic and automation systems.
 I had experience in developing flatforms for autonomous vehicles and industrial manipulators.
 <!--